 Wrongful death is a unique type of case in that it is not the victim of the accident bringing the cause of action but a surviving family member or personal representative.
 While we know the aftermath of a death in the family can be overwhelming, it is important to think about pursuing damages through a lawsuit as soon as possible.
 Wrongful death claims have a deadline in Arizona.
 Waiting too long to speak to an attorney could compromise your right to recover.

-At David Shapiro Law, PLLC, our Mesa wrongful death lawyers are here to offer consolation, advice, and answers for families dealing with unexpected losses of life.
+At Shapiro Law Team, our Mesa wrongful death lawyers are here to offer consolation, advice, and answers for families dealing with unexpected losses of life.
 We can begin your claim to damages with a free and confidential case evaluation at our local law office.
 Our attorneys also accept clients in Scottsdale, Tempe, and other Maricopa County cities.
 Schedule your meeting today by contacting us.

 Wrongful death is often the tragic outcome of negligence, recklessness, maliciousness, or wanton disregard for the safety of others.
 When this is the case, surviving family members may be able to hold the at-fault party responsible for related damages.
-At David Shapiro Law, PLLC, our attorneys have enough experience handling wrongful death claims to understand their most common causes in Arizona.
+At Shapiro Law Team, our attorneys have enough experience handling wrongful death claims to understand their most common causes in Arizona.

 Most causes of wrongful death are preventable and connected to negligence or intent to harm.
 Negligence is the lack of ordinary care based on the situation.
 Ordinary care is what a prudent and reasonable person would do in similar circumstances.
 If someone else’s negligence or intentional wrongdoing caused or contributed to your family member’s death, discuss whether you have a claim with our lawyers.
 We respond promptly to all communications.